hiway/fortifly/README.md

 ## Expects:

-- Python 3.6 on your machine (if using pipenv, else run `pip install ansible` in your virtualenv)
+- Python 3.6 on your machine (if using pipenv, else run `pip install ansible` in your preferred python virtualenv)
 - `~/.ssh/id_rsa.pub` exists, or edit `site.yml` for correct path.

 ## Defaults: